ms-jpq/defcon604-2023/README.md

   - Since `$SHELL` programming is fundamentally **process oriented**, `fork` is the basis for concurrency, rather than threads, or coroutines.

-  - Without `,fork`, `socat` will terminate upon a single connection.
+  - Without `,fork`, `socat` will terminate upon a single TCP connection.

 ### `tee <<-'EOF'`